Nonclassicality detection from few Fock-state probabilities: Results

-The notation $\calK_1^\gtrless$ and $\calK_{\infty,2}^\gtrless$ will be used to denote the sets obtained by replacing the equality in these definitions with the corresponding inequality sign (e.g. $\calK_1^\ge$ is the set of points such that $P_1^2\ge 2P_0 P_2$).
-The goal of this section will thus be to prove that $\pi_2(\calC)=\calK_1^\le\cap\calK_{\infty,2}^\le$.
+The notation $\calK_1^\gtrless$ and $\calK_{\infty,2}^\gtrless$ will be used to denote the sets obtained by replacing the equality in these definitions with the corresponding inequality sign (e.g. $\calK_1^\ge$ is the set of points such that $P_1^2\ge 2P_0 P_2$, while $\calK_1^<$ is the set of points such that $P_1^2<2 P_0 P_2$).
+We will prove in this section that $\pi_2(\calC)=\calK_1^\le\cap\calK_{\infty,2}^\le$, that is, that~\cref{eq:P012_criterion_K1,eq:P012_criterion_Kinf} are necessary and sufficient conditions for a state being detectable as nonclassical when only knowledge of the first three Fock-state probabilities is given.
 It is worth stressing that these nonclassicality criteria are strictly stronger than previously reported criteria using pairs of Fock-state probabilities~\cite{filip2013hierarchy}.

-We already showed that all classical states are contained in $\calK_1^\le\cap\calK_{\infty,2}^\le$.
-To prove that the inequalities provide a \emph{necessary and sufficient} condition for compatibility with classical states, we need to show that any state in $\calK_1^\le\cap\calK_{\infty,2}^\le$ is compatible with a classical state.
-One way to do this could be to apply the tools of differential geometry to show the convexity of the boundary of this region.
-Alternatively, one can show explicitly how any point inside this surface can be written as convex combination of classical states.
-We will follow the latter route.